 Councils with Order of the Arrow lodges have found Arrowmen willing and able to take over this task, especially since this is now required for national standard lodge status.
-The project is initiated at a conference of the lodge chief with the lodge lay and staff advisers, Scout executive, and COPC chairman.
-The directory could also be a project for the council's Teen Leaders' Council and may be contributed to by your Venturing crews and Sea Scout ships.
+The project is initiated at a conference of the lodge chief with the lodge lay and staff advisors, Scout executive, and OPC chair.
+The directory could also be a project for the council's Venturing Officers Association or Teen Leaders' Council and may be contributed to by your Venturing crews, Sea Scout ships, and high-performing Scout troops and Varsity teams.

-Web and Internet tools are available to the COPC that enhance the promotion and recruitment of camping customers.
-Councils are encouraged to promote their programs and facilities via the Web, including easy registration program sales.
+Web and Internet tools are available to the OPC that enhance the promotion and recruitment of camping customers.
+Councils are encouraged to promote their programs and facilities via the Web, including easy registration systems.
 The scouting.org website provides a number of resources to help plan outdoor activities and adventures.